hidayahhushairi/crimesAnalysisinMalaysiaDashboard-looker-python/README.md

 - Figure 2 : District of Crimes Cases in Malaysia - Bubble Mapped Chart
   <br> Depicted the magnitude in the specific states and crimes in a particular districts.
 Big bubbles in the chart represent larger amount of crimes cases.
-   In the contrast, from the chart, we can see the differences between the total of crimes cases ooccurred in 14 districts within Malaysia.
+   In the contrast, from the chart, we can see the differences between the total of crimes cases occurred in 14 districts within Malaysia.
   Central to this study delineates high-risk areas are Petaling Jaya, followed by Gombak and Dang Wangi, with 46k, 39k and 38k cases.
  <br> By identifying specific areas where crimes are prevalent, this study aims to contribute to the development of tailored crime prevention strategies and fostering safer neighbourhoods.
   Profesional parties should unite in identifying crime incidents such as Anti-Drug Agency (AADK), Islamic Religious Office, District Ofice and NGOs.
 <br> Concurrently, communities and parents must take precautions in monitoring outdoor activities among their contacts and family especially in residential areas and transport infrastructures.

-- Figure 3 : Crimes Cases Occured by States - Funnel Chart
+- Figure 3 : Crimes Cases Occured by States - Bar Chart
   <br> Presented a visually appealing of the crimes amount stages by states.
-  Selangor, Wilayah Persekutuan Kuala Lumpur, Johor, Kedah and Sarawak, listed as the top 5 states ranking the most highest crimes, with XXX% (630k), 25.67% (310k), 21.79% (263k), 14.26% (172k), and 14.25% (172k) cases accordingly.
+  Selangor, Wilayah Persekutuan Kuala Lumpur, Johor, Kedah and Sarawak, listed as the top 5 states ranking the most highest crimes, with 26.03% (630k), 12.83% (310k), 10.89% (263k), 7.13% (172k), and 7.12% (172k) cases accordingly.
 These states require specific attention, due to their evolving economy opportunities and exposed to intemperated illegal immigrants.
   This study higlights guide for future policies and strategies aimed at mitigating crimes & enhancing public safety in urban environments.

 - Figure 4 : Type of Crimes Cases by Years - Line Chart